whyboris/utilitarianism.net/content/glossary.md

 _→ Main article: [John Stuart Mill](/utilitarian-thinker/john-stuart-mill)_

 John Stuart Mill (1806 - 1873) was a British philosopher and political economist.
 A student of Jeremy Bentham, Mill promoted the ideas of utilitarianism and liberalism and has been called “the most influential English language philosopher of the nineteenth century”.
-His most influential works include his books[Utilitarianism](https://www.earlymoderntexts.com/assets/pdfs/mill1863.pdf) (1863) and[On Liberty](https://socialsciences.mcmaster.ca/econ/ugcm/3ll3/mill/liberty.pdf) (1859).
+His most influential works include his books [Utilitarianism](https://www.earlymoderntexts.com/assets/pdfs/mill1863.pdf) (1863) and [On Liberty](https://socialsciences.mcmaster.ca/econ/ugcm/3ll3/mill/liberty.pdf) (1859).

 </details>